Carbondale

 Here are your build options:

-- On a black card you can build a card of the same suit:
+- On a black card you can build a card of the same suit up to two ranks higher than the rank of the card you are building from.

-- On a club card you can build a heart, and on a spade you can build a diamond of lower or equal rank, for the cost above.
+- On a club card you can build a heart, and on a spade you can build a diamond, of lower or equal rank.

 - Only these builds are possible.
 For example, no card can be built on a red card.